controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/03-Image-Signing.md

 Signing your images allows you to cryptographically verify the content of that image.
 You can use tools such as Portieris, which we'll cover later in this tutorial, to check image signatures at deploy time, to ensure that you trust the code that's running in your production environments.
 Some tools, including Harbor and Docker, refer to this feature as Content Trust.

 Notary is a tool that manages signatures.
-It implements The Update Framework (TUF) (TODO add explanation of TUF).
+It implements The Update Framework (TUF), a specification for securing application deployment.
 Both Notary and TUF are CNCF projects.

 Using Notary, you can digitally sign and then verify the content of your container images at deploy time via their digest.
-Notary is typically integrated alongside a container registry to provide this functionality.
-In this tutorial, we use Harbor as both the registry and the notary server.
+Notary is typically integrated alongside a Container Registry to provide this functionality.
+In this tutorial, we use Harbor as both the Container Registry and the Notary server.

-1. Disable content trust (in case it was installed), then pull an image from the Docker registry to use in the tutorial:
+1. Enable Docker Content Trust.
     ```bash
-    export DOCKER_CONTENT_TRUST=0
-    docker pull hello-world
-    ```
-    > TODO: this could be the [demo-api](https://github.com/lukebond/demo-api) as we want users to build and change it, but maybe not necessary until later?
-2. Enable Docker Content Trust.
-    ```bash
     export DOCKER_CONTENT_TRUST=1
     export DOCKER_CONTENT_TRUST_SERVER=https://192.168.99.100:30003
     ```

-3. Push an image to Harbor.
+2. Push an image to Harbor.
 Your image will push as normal, but afterwards you'll be prompted to create passphrases for two signing keys:
     - Your root key, which is used to initialize repositories.
     - Your repository key, which is used to sign the image content.

     Make sure to set these passphrases to something that you remember, because you'll need to refer back to them.
 In this demo they can be the same thing, but in production it's safer to use different passphrases for each key.

     ```bash
-    docker tag hello-world 192.168.99.100:30003/library/my-image:latest
+    docker tag <Minikube_IP>:30003/library/demo-api:secure <Minikube_IP>:30003/library/demo-api:signed
-    docker push 192.168.99.100:30003/library/my-image:latest
+    docker push <Minikube_IP>:30003/library/demo-api:signed
     ```

-    > Here, `library` refers to the Project configured by default in Harbor

-4. You can check your image signature by using `docker trust inspect 192.168.99.100:30003/library/my-image:latest`.
+3. You can check your image signature by using `docker trust inspect <Minikube_IP>:30003/library/demo-api:signed`.

-5. You've signed the image already using the repository key, but this key doesn't prove your identity.
+4. You've signed the image already using the repository key, but this key doesn't prove your identity.
 The repository key is also unique to that image repository, so you'll create different keys for each image repository that you sign.
 Notary lets the repository key holder add other people's key pairs so that they can sign the image.

     1. Create a signing key called `portierisdemo`.
         ```bash
         cd ~